Altius/DHS_Annotations/README.md

 | chr1  | 33554185  | 33554483  | - | AluSc | SINE  | Alu |
 | chr1  | 41942894  | 41943205  | - | AluY  | SINE  | Alu |

 ### Map to DHS Masterlist and echo the overlap and mapped-element size

 1. Remove Header
 2. Sort Repeat File
 3. Remove classifications with question marks
-4. Use Bedmap to map and echo the overlap size and mapped-element size
+4. Use bedmap to map and echo the overlap size and mapped-element size

 ```
 module load bedops